rte-france/grid2viz/README.md

 # Grid2Viz: The Grid2Op Visualization companion app

 Grid2Viz is a web application that offers several interactive views into the results of Reinforcement Learning agents that ran on the [Grid2Op](https://github.com/rte-france/Grid2Op) platform.
+It is part of the [GridAlive](https://github.com/rte-france/gridAlive) lab ecosystem.

 *   [0 Demo Gallery](#demo-gallery)
 *   [1 Documentation](#documentation)